jensljungblad/elemental_components/README.md

 <%= component "alert", message: "Something went wrong!", context: "danger" %>
 ```

-To inject some HTML content into our component we can print the component variable in our template, and populate it by passing a block to the component helper:
+To inject some text or HTML content into our component we can print the component variable in our template, and populate it by passing a block to the component helper:

 ```erb
 <% # app/components/alert/_alert.html.erb %>